Strahivan/keyword_optimzer/Readme.txt

 - create export button with export functionality (PDF-export)
 - Stopwords have to be checked
 - Language (German/English)
-- Issue with whitespaces in keywords - add smth. like '\n' ?
 - If i click on red "X" the program should stop running (Close)
 - Close the file you opened after analyzing